AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

         return ConsF(l2, r)
 ```

-You can note that all these do is deconstruct and reconstruct one recursion within a list;
+You can note that all these do is deconstruct and reconstruct one recurse within a list;

 ```python
 y = [1,2,3,4,5]